New flamenco: Present

 In recent years, New Flamenco has become more important in the Spanish music scene and internationally.
 Many artists have mixed traditional flamenco with other popular genres to introduce themselves to a larger and younger audience.
 An artist who has reinvented flamenco to make it her hallmark is Rosalía, an indisputable name on the international music scene.
 "Pienso en tu mirá", "Di mi nombre" or the song that catapulted her to fame, "Malamente", are a combination of styles that includes a flamenco/south Spain traditional musical base.
 Rosalía has broken the limits of this musical genre by embracing other urban rhythms.
-The Catalan artist has been awarded several Latin Grammy Awards and MTV Video Music Awards, which also, at just 29 years old, garners more than 12 million monthly listeners on Spotify.
+The Catalan artist has been awarded several Grammy and Latin Grammy Awards, as well as MTV Video Music Awards.
+Rosalía also garners more than 21 million monthly listeners on Spotify.

 But it's not the only successful case.
 The Granada-born Dellafuente is another clear example of the fusion of rap, trap and flamenco.
 Dellafuente defines his music as "timeless folk", which has catapulted him to collaborate with greats of Spanish song such as Mala Rodríguez or rapper C. Tangana who have also used flamenco in their songs.
 In his musical line we also have the artists MAKA or RVFV.

 Demarco Flamenco is another group that catapulted itself in 2017 with the fusion of flamenco with pop.
 A style with which he exceeded more than 30 million reproductions in Spain.
 Currently, Marco Jesús Borrego, harvests more than two million listeners per month on Spotify.
 These collaborations have raised him to fame with his fusion music, garnering more than a million monthly listeners to his Spotify songs.
 One of his best known hits is "Me pelea" which shows the importance of flamenco for the singer both musically and visually.